Head Coach: Christopher Doran, Esq. (J.D.)

 Assistant Coach: Edward Joseph Nolan

-Edward is a five-year alumnus of SDMT and currently in his second year as an assistant coach.
+Edward is a five-year alumnus of SDMT and currently in his third year as an assistant coach.
+He now works as a regulatory compliance officer and clinical study manager for a molecular microbiology pharmacogenomics laboratory.
 During his time at ASU, he pursued degrees in Biological Science and Political Science, with a certificate in International Studies.
 Throughout his time with SDMT, he served one term as treasurer and two terms as president.
-Since graduating, Edward has begun working as a lab technician and data analyst in the field of molecular diagnostics.
-He looks forward to applying to PhD programs in the near future and slowly weening himself off of caffeine.

 “You died a good death if your life had inspired someone to come forward and shoot your murderer–without asking to be paid” – China Achebe from /Man of the People/